 The curriculum committee, consisting of faculty and administration representatives, upholds the credit hour policy in reviewing and approving all courses.
-Each course proposal includes the credit hours associated with the specific course, detailing the number of lectures, lab, or practicum hours per week.
+Each course proposal includes the credit hours associated with the specific course.
 The approved credit hours are then recorded in the course catalog residing in the student information system.